Jacques717/soofa-sign/README.md

 #### Setup

 To setup the project, simply download or clone the project to your local machine and type `npm install`.
+Run `npm run start:dev` to launch the application.

 #### What I did